Andrew-Hanlon/AsyncEnumerator/README.md

 But why wait - with C# 7's new Task-Like types we finally have the possibility to create async methods that return custom types.
 By capturing the underlying task-like object from within the method itself, we can return values _before_ the task has completed.

-Mads Torgersen has repeated that very few people will create Task-Like type, but I believe this approach will have many cool applications.
+Mads Torgersen has repeated that very few people will create Task-Like types, but I believe the approach shown here will have many cool applications.
 This repository contains my initial proof of concept.

 > ### Warning!
 > I put this together as an experiment, there are likely better ways to approach most of the inner workings.
 I put zero emphasis on correctness, safety, or performance.